th2-net/th2-infra/README.md

 ```
 kubectl -n service create secret generic git-chart-creds --from-literal=username=git-username --from-literal=password=git-password
 ```
 If you use a private repository for charts of project (for some security reasons i.e.) instead of public, you should provide valid credentials for `git-username` and `git-password` in the command above.
-Using Personal Access Token(PAT) is the better choice instead of using clear password.
+Using a Personal Access Token(PAT) is the better choice instead of plain password.
 Read more about this:
 * [Creating a personal access token on Github](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token)
 * [Creating a deployment token on Gitlab](https://docs.gitlab.com/ee/user/project/deploy_tokens/#creating-a-deploy-token)